 The high bridge did make up for it though.
 It has this rainforest treetop walk vibes, and you get a view way in the distance to a Dartmoor Tor.

-For more detailed route information, including photos, and a map, read about the Drakes Trail walk here.
+For more detailed trail route information, including photos, and a map, read about the Drakes Trail walk here.

 Final thoughts on these walks in Dartmoor National Park